 Darren's Note: This discussion is not meant to be an exhaustive dissertation regarding car clear coat.
 The fact is that within every industry, advances are constantly being made.
 When it comes to automotive paints, and clear-coats in particular, this is also true, so what technical information is true today may become obsolete tomorrow.
 Visit any of the car or detail forums and you will get bogged down very quick.
 These forums are filled with chatter of contradicting opinions from the many so called experts that seem to have more time than sense.
 So instead of regurgitating useless technical data regarding molecular make-up of modern clear coats, I have chosen to present the topic in a way that clarifies many of the myths, while teaching you the information that is both relevant and important when it comes to understanding car clear coat.
 It also happens to be more than enough information you need regarding clear-coats for 95% of you out there.

-A. Yes.
 2-stage paint is another way of describing the clear coat and base coat system.
 The color, or base coat is the fist stage.
 The top coat, or clear coat is the second stage.

-A.- Clear coat serves multiple purposes:
+Clear coat serves (2) distinct and different purposes:

-A.- Every car has clear coat; at least virtually every car made since the 80's.
+Every car has clear coat; at least virtually every car made since the 80's.
 I realize I just said the 80"s which leaves a very big window of 30 years, but the fact is that clear coat was introduced little by little based on the car manufacturer.
 First metallic paint jobs were cleared first, then solid colors.
 Some solid color paints were still left un-cleared into the 90's and beyond.
 Today it would be hard to find a car that doesn't have a clear coat as part of the factory paint job.

 Virtually the only time you would need to question as to whether your car has clear coat or not is in these (2) case:

-A.- Yes.
+Yes.
 Use a clean rag with some polishing compound and rub with firm pressure in an inconspicuous area.
 If there is no clear coat, the rag will have color from the car paint on it.
 As we have learned, virtually all cars have clear coat so your rag will most likely only show signs of the polish as the clear coat has no color to it.

-A.- As a general rule, clear coated cars require the same care as any car without clear coat.
+As a general rule, clear coated cars require the same care as any car without clear coat.
 Traditional methods of washing, waxing, and polishing would apply.
 Clear coat paint requires the same care and requirements of non-clear coated car paint.

-A.- Since virtually ever car comes with clear coat, "Clear coat safe" products are a way for the car care industry to exploit the ignorance of consumers by labeling "clear coat safe" on the package labeling.
+Since virtually ever car comes with clear coat, "Clear coat safe" products are a way for the car care industry to exploit the ignorance of consumers by labeling "clear coat safe" on the package labeling.
 If you are Johnny Consumer and stand there in the car care aisle at the retailer looking at two containers of car wax or car polish, one product says it is clear coat safe, the other doesn't.
 By default due to your ignorance, most people will choose the product labeled "clear coat safe" just as a precaution.

 The manufacturer just put a level of doubt in your head with the power of suggestion; they suggest you need a product that is clear coat safe.
 The fact is that all products will be clear coat safe based on ingredients alone due to the basic fact that virtually every car will have a clear coat.
 This is not to say that any product could not be used in an unsafe manner; that is entirely different... which leads to the next question.

-A. Once again, much ignorance and bad information exist.
+Once again, much ignorance and bad information exist.
 The fact is that any true expert will tell you that working on car paint is a case by case judgement call regarding product choice and technique.
 When it comes to washing and waxing your car, it really doesn't matter past common sense practices of car washing and waxing.
 When it comes to using car buffers, car polishes, or paint correction processes, then it matters, but this is in the hands of the person behind the polisher.
 Just like every other area of life, not all things are created equal.
 So you have all different formulations with regards to clear coats; some may in fact be what would be considered harder or softer clear coats.
 Any seasoned detailer will have to make a determination as to the best way to achieve the desired results and this detailer will have to choose the appropriate polishes, polish pads, speed settings, pressure, etc., etc.

 If you visit any of the car forums you will hear the endless debate regarding soft or hard clear coats and the opinions of these many "experts".
 The reality is that most car forums are filled with people giving advice with very little real-world experience.

-A. Depends.
+Depends.
 (I hate that answer also) But it seriously depends and is a case by case answer.
 It happens to be a term that many people like to casually throw around because it has the "cool factor".
 Meaning, it sounds cool to refer to something mundane like clear coat in way that sounds more exciting and unique; hence, clear coat failure.
 So to answer the question, clear coat failure can be a number of things and can take on different appearances.
 Overall, clear coat failure is nothing more than an ambiguous label for a variety of problems:

-A.- As we have learned, clear coat for most discussions is nothing more than paint without color.
+As we have learned, clear coat for most discussions is nothing more than paint without color.
 With that said, how to take care of clear coat falls into the basic discussion of how to take care of car paint, and for most of you looking to do the basics, this will require very little:

 Like I have said many places of this website, you could get bogged down very quick with the many opinions being circulated around the Internet, car clubs, car forums, or most anywhere in life.
 I am of the opinion that we are now in an era of information overload.
 The bigger problem is the amount of unreliable information any of us are required to sift through in order to come to an informed conclusion.